SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 .. figure:: images/merge.png
    :name: merge
+   :alt: After merging, 1 central positive source, 2
+         negative sources, and 2 fainter positive sources to the sides.

    The NMC observation of :numref:`stack`, after merging.
 Only the central source should be used for science; the other images are